Filipino Artist Creates The World's Most Intricate And Stunning Paper Sculptures Of Animals

 I was really good at it.
 People often called me Shaolin because I was not only concerned about kicking the ball; as in any work that I do, it's more about the form.
 I try to elevate athleticism to art.
 Watch any Sepak Takraw video on YouTube, and you'll see what I mean.

 In high school, I secretly joined a Taekwondo class.
 We lived in a very small town, and my mom heard about it.
-I had to quit, or else I would also get Taekwondo lessons from my mom.
-Don't get me wrong; I understand my mom.
-It's hard to raise three boys alone.
-On top of that, there were a few kids in our neighborhood who suffered serious injuries from doing acrobatics.
+I had to quit, or else I would also get Taekwondo lessons from my mom."That mix of discipline and obsession shows up in his paper work too.

 20. Mouflon